mpiorowski/svelte-cli/README.md

 ### Language

 ```
-sv config lang js
+sv config lang [js or ts]
 ```

-This will set up the language to js.
-It will create files wtihout types, use the `.js` extension and search for `.js` files inside temp folder.
+This will set up the language. `js` lang will not use types, the files will have the `.js` extension and cli will search for `.js` files inside temp folder.

 ### Tempaltes